alessfm/the-candle-curse/README.md

 # The Candle Curse
- My first game
+ My first game following tutorials...
- Following tutorials...

  Assets are not mine